-- (1) Audit-related fees are aggregate fees billed by the REIT's external auditor in 2013 for assurance and related services that are reasonably related to the performance of the audit or review of the REIT's financial statements and are not reported under "Audit Fees" in the table above - (2) Tax fees are aggregate fees billed in 2013 for professional services rendered with respect to tax compliance, tax advice and tax planning. - (3) All other fees are aggregate fees billed in 2013 for products and services provided by the REIT's external auditor, other than the services reported under "Audit Fees", "Audit-Related Fees" and "Tax Fees" in the table above.
-These include services rendered in connection with the conversion of Taggart into the REIT, public offering of the REIT completed in December 2013 as well as related services.
+- (1) Audit-related fees are aggregate fees billed by the REIT's external auditor for assurance and related services that are reasonably related to the performance of the audit or review of the REIT's financial statements and are not reported under "Audit Fees" in the table above. - (2) Tax fees are aggregate fees billed for professional services rendered with respect to tax compliance, tax advice and tax planning. - (3) All other fees are aggregate fees billed for products and services provided by the REIT's external auditor, other than the services reported under "Audit Fees", "Audit-Related Fees" and "Tax Fees" in the table above.